amonell/chromatin_potential/README.md

     In ggplot2, change the scale_mag maxsize parameter to adjust the arrow length.
 Change the skip parameter in geom_arrow to adjust how sparse the arrow layout is.

+Use Archr coordinates in chromatin potential with get archer coordinates output in chrpot_highdimension.